9.1. Linker Plugins

 It can be used to pass an option to the plugin.

-1.5.2.
-Specifying plugin configuration file using --plugin-config
+9.1.5.2.
+Specifying plugin configuration file using --plugin-config option

-option takes a plugin configuration yaml file.
+--plugin-config option takes a plugin configuration yaml file.

-Plugin configuration file should contain a GlobalPlugins
+Plugin configuration file should contain a GlobalPlugins list.

-list defines which plugins should be
+Elements of the GlobalPlugins list defines which plugins should be

 loaded.
 Each value of the list is an object containing all the information